Themezly/Documentation/pages/framework/elements/icon-box.md

 1. __ Apply link to __ &nbsp;-&nbsp; Select where this link should be applied.

 #### Hovered tab{.options-tab}
 1. __ Hover trigger __ &nbsp;-&nbsp; Choose when to trigger hover effects.
 Normaly hover effects are triggered when you place your mouse over the element.
-This setting will let you trigger the hover for all elements inside the icon box when you place the moue over the icon box.
+This setting will help you trigger the hover for all elements inside the icon box when you place the moue over the icon box.

 1. __ Hovered box style __ &nbsp;-&nbsp; Adjust .thz-icon-box:hover box style.
 1. __ Hovered metrics __ &nbsp;-&nbsp; Adjust hovered icon, headings, text and links colors.
 If shape hover effect is active the hovered icon color here is overwritten by shape hovered settings.